-When using the internal VCO, the external loop filter must be referenced to the BYPASS pin for optimal noise and spurious performance.
-An example of an external loop filter for a PLL that uses the internal VCO is shown in Figure 40.
+An example of an external loop filter for a PLL is shown in Figure 29.
 A loop filter must be calculated for each desired PLL configuration.
-The values of the components depend upon the VCO frequency, the $K{\text{VCO}}$ , the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
+The values of the components depend upon the VCO frequency, the $K{VCO}$ , the PFD frequency, the CP current, the desired loop bandwidth, and the desired phase margin.
 The loop filter affects the phase noise, the loop settling time, and the loop stability.
 A basic knowledge of PLL theory is helpful for understanding loop filter design.
-The ADIsimCLK can help with the calculation of a loop filter according to the application requirements.
+ADIsimCLK can help with the calculation of a loop filter according to the application requirements.